Chevron Corporation (CVX): A Technical Analysis

 Exane BNP Paribas gave a rating of “Neutral” to CVX, setting the target price at $200 in the report published on April 04th of the current year.

-Volatility was left at 1.40%, however, over the last 30 days, the volatility rate increased by 1.59%, as shares surge +4.07% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.94% lower at present.
+Volatility was left at 1.66%, however, over the last 30 days, the volatility rate increased by 2.40%, as shares sank -7.22% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.59% lower at present.

 Insider Trading